joelek/multipass/readme.md

 * Implement RSA-PSS signatures.
 * Improve schema for PKCS10 module.
 * Write a class-based implementation for ASN1 handling.
-* Process all certificates in sequence when not using the monitoring mode.
 * Use authoritative nameservers directly when resolving DNS queries.
 * Add support for additional DNS APIs.
 * Add support for configuring account, key and cert filenames.